 This could lead us to a web of intriguing questions.
 How can an act that can significantly shape the course of a civil proceeding, like a divorce, not be recognized as a crime under criminal law?
 The separation of civil and criminal jurisdictions has a role to play here, but we’ll leave that for another day.

-While a torrid affair might not earn you handcuffs in Texas, it's worth noting that adultery is not entirely off the legal hook.
+A torrid affair might not earn you handcuffs in Texas.
+However, it’s worth noting that adultery is not entirely off the legal hook.
 Contrary to what you might assume, infidelity breaches certain civil obligations established in the Texas Family Code, albeit it is not classified as a criminal act.

-So, if you find yourself wondering how the unfaithful spouse is made answerable for their indiscretions, rest assured, the Texas Family Code provides several avenues where they may find themselves in hot water.
+If you’re curious about how the unfaithful spouse can be held accountable for their indiscretions, take comfort in knowing that the Texas Family Code offers various ways they might face consequences.
 Notably, one of the most significant areas impacted by an extramarital liaison lies in marital property distribution.

 During the dissolution of a marriage, the assets and property amassed throughout the union become subject to division.
-In this instance, a spouse's unfaithfulness can be crucial in deciding who gets what.
+In this instance, a spouse’s unfaithfulness can be crucial in deciding who gets what.
 In the grand scheme of things, an affair can tip the scales when dividing up the marital assets, acting as a silent participant in the courtroom drama.
-So, while adultery may not be punishable by law as a crime in Texas, its influence can certainly be felt in the civil repercussions it precipitates.
+While Texas may not legally punish adultery as a crime, its civil consequences can undeniably impact individuals involved.

 Defining Adultery Under Texas Family Code